standenboy/school/README.md

 then

-to update the submodule on the GH (cs-oracle), you will need to run `git submodule update` in the root of the project
+to update the submodule on the GH (cs-oracle), you will need to run `git submodule update --remote --merge` in the root of the project